ROBERT DE NIRO (Jackie Burke) Robert De Niro launched his

-won his second Oscar, as Best Actor for his extraordinary portrayal of Jake La
+his second Oscar, as Best Actor, for his extraordinary portrayal of Jake La

 De Niro has earned Academy Award nominations for his work in five additional

-Penny Marshall's "Awakenings"; as Max Cady, an ex-con looking for revenge in
+Penny Marshall's Awakenings; in 1992 as Max Cady, an ex-con looking for revenge,

 In 2009, De Niro received the coveted Kennedy Center Honor for his distinguished